+The job of a Carroll School teacher is to provide each child with what she or he most needs in order to be a successful and engaged student.
 The Carroll School curriculum is based on the belief that smart children with language-based learning disabilities, such as dyslexia, become successful students given proper instruction within a positive environment.
-Our goal is to nurture the full potential of our bright, capable students through mastery of skills, development of a “toolbox” for lifelong learning, and the celebration of the individual strengths of each student.
+Our goal is to nurture the full potential of our bright, capable students through mastery of skills, development of a “toolbox” for lifelong learning, and accentuation of individual strengths within each student.
 With an overall student-teacher ratio of 3:1, our faculty is able to deliver instruction that is customized for each individual child.
 Carroll’s curriculum is based on the principles of the highly structured Orton–Gillingham approach and provides our students with a supportive, developmentally-appropriate platform from which they can reach their academic potential and prepare for future success.

 The goal of the academic program at Carroll is to challenge and support each student as s/he learns to: